 As native understory trees, redbud and dogwood are fairly inconspicuous much of the year, but for a few short weeks, from mid-April through early May, they put on an unforgettable show.
 Depending on the weather, they sometimes bloom simultaneously in a double burst of color.

 Redbud and dogwood can also be seen in botanical gardens and parks across the Show-Me State.
-The Missouri Botanical Garden in St. Louis has more than 250 native flowering dogwood trees (Cornus florida) as well as several other dogwood varieties in their English Woodland and Japanese gardens.
+The Missouri Botanical Garden in St. Louis has more than 250 native flowering dogwood trees and several other dogwood varieties in their English Woodland and Japanese gardens.

 At Powell Gardens, 30 minutes southeast of Kansas City in Kingsville, the Dogwood Walk provides a shaded path lined with a variety of flowering trees, including several types of dogwood.
 The Woodland and Stream Garden includes more dogwood as well as redbud.